 When you click on the button to spin the slots, the random number generator will spring into action.
 If it selects 24, congratulations!
 You’re a winner!
 But if it lands on 23, you’re out of luck.
-When the reels stop, the algorithms behind the game calculate your winnings or losses and apply to your balance in a matter of milliseconds.
+When the reels stop, the algorithms behind the game calculate your winnings or losses.
+This applies to your balance in a matter of milliseconds.

 When the spin button is clicked, random number generators generate winning combinations in fractions of a second.
 Each spin is also unique, which means that the results from your last spin won’t affect the results from your next.
 Each spin is therefore equally as likely to land the jackpot as another spin.”

-It is important to be aware that no matter what we do whilst playing a slot we cannot change a process, or alter the Random Number Generator.
+It is important to be aware that no matter what we do whilst playing a slot we cannot change a process.
+We cannot alter the Random Number Generator.

 In terms of when you feel like you have “just” lost because the scatter symbol is just off the screen, or one more symbol and you would have had a huge win, there is very little relevance to the randomness.
-A losing spin is a losing spin, regardless of if there was no chance of any winning combination, or if you were one symbol away from winning.
+A losing spin is a losing spin.
+It does not matter if there was no chance of any winning combination, or if you were one symbol away from winning.

 Regulations Surrounding Randomness

-Thankfully, within the United Kingdom we have the United Kingdom Gambling Commission to regulate the casinos we play at.
+Thankfully, within the United Kingdom the United Kingdom Gambling Commission exists to regulate the casinos people play at.
 For players outside the UK, other countries have their own regulatory bodies to monitor online casinos.
 Within the Remote Gambling and Software Technical Standards (2017), in section RTS 7, titled “Generation of random outcomes Gaming (including bingo), lotteries, and betting on virtual events, we can read the following requirements: